TheWidlarzGroup/react-native-notificated/docs/docs/intro/default-variants-config/global-config.md

 ##
-## 🏞️ Global styles setting examples
+## 🏞️ Examples of global styles settings

 Let's start with the basic notification settings with some global style.
 <br/>